 Do I still need to douche before sex?

 The point of this article was to introduce you to the concept of diet as a natural way to address anal sex issues, but we know that douching is a part of our culture and way of life.
-A proper diet will never take away some guys psychological need for deep cleansing or the stigma around not having a pristine bottom.
-But hopefully, you will find that you spend less time in the bathroom preparing for sex and you are more comfortable when having it.
+A proper diet will never remove some guys’ psychological need for deep cleansing or the stigma around not having a pristine bottom.
+But hopefully, you will find that you spend less time in the bathroom preparing for sex, and you are more comfortable when having it.

 Tags: alcohol, anal sex, diet, digestion, douching, drugs, HIV meds